 In May 2020, the U.S. government program Operation Warp Speed (now known as the Countermeasures Acceleration Group) was created to accelerate the development, manufacturing, and distribution of COVID-19 vaccines, therapeutics, and diagnostics.
 The program's Therapeutics team developed and implemented a two-pronged strategy, focusing on therapeutic candidates to (1) attack the virus and (2) manage its complications.
 In early 2021, the team launched a Clinical Evaluation of Therapeutics Lessons Learned Initiative to collect lessons learned from its COVID-19 response experience up to that point and distill them into actionable recommendations-for both immediate action and long-term preparations.
-In September 2021, federal leadership and key stakeholders came together for a virtual workshop hosted by the US Food and Drug Administration (FDA) to disseminate the findings and review the recommendations to enhance the scoping, prioritization, and communication of research activities within the context of a public health emergency.
-While lessons will continue "to be learned," improvement can be made now.
+In September 2021, federal leadership and key stakeholders came together for a virtual workshop hosted by the Reagan-Udall Foundation for the FDA (FDA Foundation) to disseminate findings and review the recommendations to enhance the scoping, prioritization, and communication of research activities within the context of a public health emergency.1 While lessons will continue "to be learned," improvement can be made now.
 Within the discussions, five key themes emerged: